Starting a photography business – What skills you need to become a photographer!

 If you’re hoping to catch the eye of relevant clients it’s about developing a way to do this.
 Should you print some promotional booklets and use the snail mail approach so they land on their desk?
 Perhaps a simple email to the right people with a link to your portfolio will be enough.
 First though you’ll need to construct a list of who you want to work with, what type of photography you want to produce then get going on creating a portfolio that fits that niche and start focusing on standing out in this field.

 Standing out is more about having a unique eye and idea than being popular.
 Those who can develop creative business strategies with their work, whether that’s developing a cool product, photo tours, selling presets, online courses, whatever it is, try to get ahead of what other photographers are already doing.
-Speaking of online courses, if you’re serious about working as a photographer and getting your images up to professional standard, I’ve got The Creative Photography Course starting again on August 1st, 2021.
+Speaking of online courses, if you’re serious about working as a photographer and getting your images up to professional standard, I’ve got The Creative Photography Course available as a self-study on demand course here.

 Having the most likes or followers on social media doesn’t necessarily equate to success, PLEASE remember this!